Everything you need to know about Hugo Hammond, the first disabled Love Island star

-Hugo Hammond: Who is the Hampshire Love Island contestant?
-Job, age, Instagram, what is clubfoot, cricket teams, and all you need to know
+Hugo Hammond: Who is Love Island's first disabled contestant?
+Job, age, Instagram, what is clubfoot, cricket teams, Hampshire connection and all you need to know

 A PE teacher is set to become the first disabled contestant to take part in Love Island.